Clements 2019 taxonomy update for AviSys

 Summary of taxonomic changes

 You will very likely have to do a little bit of research to learn how to resolve some taxonomic changes.
-You should be able to find everything you need in the summary of taxonomic changes.
-(Seriously, read this link!
-It will save you time.)
+You should be able to find everything you need in Cornell's summary of changes.

 Preparation for update

-When you run AviSys Clements 2018 Taxonomy.exe, click the Unzip button on the window that comes up.
-This will create a sub-folder, also named AviSys Clements 2018 Taxonomy, in the same folder where you downloaded the .exe file.
-Click OK and then Close, and open the new AviSys Clements 2018 Taxonomy folder.
+When you run AviSys Clements 2019 Taxonomy.exe, click the Extract button on the window that comes up.
+This will create a sub-folder, also named AviSys Clements 2019 Taxonomy, in the same folder where you downloaded the .exe file.
+Open the new AviSys Clements 2019 Taxonomy folder.

 You will find two subfolders, named For Data folder and For Main folder.
 In For Data folder, you will find four files, named MASTER.UPD, NEWNAMES11.AVI, WLDCODE.AVI, and WORLDSEL.AVI.
 In For Main folder, you will find nine files, all with extension .AVI.
 (Note: if you use the Windows option “Hide extensions for known file types”, you will see all of the .AVI files as just names without an extension.
 That's ok.)
 Only AviSys knows what to do with these files; Windows cannot open any of them correctly, so do not even try clicking on them.
 Strange (although harmless) results will occur if you do.
 The .AVI extension has a special meaning in Windows, but AviSys uses it with a different meaning.